Kek Lok Si Temple In Penang - Travelswithsun

 Guan Yin Statue Of Kek Lok Si In Penang

-• The 30-meter tall, seven-storey Kek Lok Si Pagoda was completed in 1930.
-With Thai, Burmese and Chinese influence to symbolize unity among diverse religious groups
+• The 30-meter tall, seven-story pagoda was completed in 1930.
+It has architectural elements of Thai, Burmese and Chinese influence to symbolize unity among diverse religious groups

 • The original white plaster Guan Yin statue that was damaged from a fire, was replaced by a 30.2-meter-tall bronze statue of the goddess in 2002.